Amid syphilis increase, Oklahomans advised to know symptoms, seek testing

 Testing is important, especially for those who are or may become pregnant.
 The infection can be passed to an unborn baby as congenital syphilis, which can result in neurological and developmental problems, blindness, deafness, seizures, low birth weight and even stillbirth.

+The Centers for Disease Control and Prevention reports that congenital syphilis continues to be a consequence of the U.S. syphilis epidemic.
+In 2021, more than 2,600 cases of congenital syphilis were reported.

 Health officials encourage all sexually active individuals to get tested for sexually transmitted infections.
-Those who are at higher risk of infection — those not in monogamous relationships, have multiple sexual partners or engage in higher risk behavior — should test more frequently.
+Those who are at higher risk of infection — those who are not in monogamous relationships, who have multiple sexual partners or who engage in higher risk behavior — should test more frequently.

-The CDC reports congenital syphilis continues to be a consequence of the U.S. syphilis epidemic.
-In 2021, over 2,600 cases of congenital syphilis were reported.
-Those at higher risk for a syphilis infection include young people ages 15-24, gay and bisexual men, pregnant people and racial and ethnic minority groups.

 More information can be found at oklahoma.gov/health/syphilis.